hoihei/Silectric/README.md

 ### Instalation
 We do not have google play publisher account yet.
-So you need to download apk manual from [https://github.com/hoihei/Silectric/releases/download/1.0/silentric1.0.apk](https://github.com/hoihei/Silectric/releases/download/1.0/silentric1.0.apk) and install with "Unknown Source" setting in your Android.
+So you need to download apk manual from apk download section and install with "Unknown Source" setting in your Android.

-This app does not require any Android permission.
+This app does not require any Android device access/permission.

 ### Feature :